Fern spiral

 Begin by recounting a stressful or frightening episode.
 Describe the event in detail, beginning just before it began and ending when you realize that you’re once again safe and comfortable afterward.

 Coping Technique: If the association or memory is too stressful to even consider, try incorporating a repetitive physical action while recounting the event.
 Examples include tapping your foot, repeatedly touching the tip of each finger to your thumb, or tapping your wrist.
-Let this physical task distract the attention of your conscious mind.
+Let this physical task distract your conscious mind.
 Alternatively, work through your worst traumas with a qualified hypnotherapist.

 Ending Thoughts